Biographies Royal Concertgebouw Orchestra

 The Concertgebouw Orchestra has long garnered praise for its performances of the music of Mahler and Bruckner.
 It also upholds a number of time-honoured concert traditions, such as the Passion performance and the Christmas Matinee.
 Contemporary music has played a major role from the start.
 Composers such as Richard Strauss, Gustav Mahler, Arnold Schoenberg and Igor Stravinsky all conducted the Concertgebouw Orchestra on more than one occasion.
 Today, the likes of John Adams, Thomas Adès and Tan Dun follow in their footsteps.
 Each year, the orchestra premieres multiple newly commissioned works.

 The Academy of the Concertgebouw Orchestra successfully moulds young, talented musicians into orchestral players of the highest calibre.
-Every other year, the Concertgebouworkest Young youth orchestra brings together hidden talent aged fourteen to seventeen from all over Europe.
+The biennial Concertgebouworkest Young youth orchestra brings together hidden talent aged fourteen to seventeen from all over Europe.
+In the Ammodo Masterclass, talented young conductors are tutored by an experienced maestro while conducting the Concertgebouw Orchestra.

-The Concertgebouw Orchestra is co-funded by the Dutch Ministry of Education, Culture and Science, the Municipality of Amsterdam, sponsors, funds and numerous donors all over the world.
+The Concertgebouw Orchestra is grateful for the financial support of the Dutch Ministry of Education, Culture and Science, the Municipality of Amsterdam, global partners ING, Unilever and Booking.com, sponsors, funds and numerous donors all over the world.
 The largest portion of its income is generated by proceeds from the concerts it gives in and outside the Netherlands.

 Royal Concertgebouw Orchestra - Auf Deutsch